 Still, you can and should gather and preserve evidence for your claim by taking these steps:

-• Obtain names and contact numbers for any witnesses that may have seen the slip and fall
+- Obtain names and contact numbers for any witnesses who may have seen the slip and fall.

-• Contact an experienced premises liability lawyer at the Hughey Law Firm today.
+- Contact an experienced South Carolina premises liability lawyer at the Hughey Law Firm today.

 What is the statute of limitations in my South Carolina premises liability case?